static-web-server/static-web-server/docs/content/platforms-architectures.md

 # Platforms & Architectures

-Currently only the following platforms/architectures are supported.
+Currently, only the following platforms/architectures are supported.

 !!! info "Docker"
     For Docker images supported list see [Docker OS/Arch](/features/docker/#osarch).